 This project was a pilot and looked to engage with three different pairs of artists.
 The aim was to revive folk art forms and to support long-lasting relationships between these countries.
 Each artist was given an honorarium to take part in the project.
 Project Folk Log also provided a platform for sharing in the form of an established digital festival with global contemporary audiences.

-Each UK artist will be paired up with an Indian folk artist from Project Folk Log’s network.
-The programme will continue over a period of 4 months and will culminate in a showcase at the Folk Log International Festival in March 2021.
+Each UK artist was paired up with an Indian folk artist from Project Folklog’s network.
+The programme was a virtual residency of 4 months and culminated in a showcase at the Folk Log International Festival in March 2021.

 - Connection to an Indian folk artist to collaborate on a virtual performance piece.

 - A platform for international visibility - Folk Log International Festival in March 2021.

 - Support in the form of facilitating the production for the final virtual performance.

 - An honorarium of 500GBP (which included the artist’s time, and any additional materials they may have required to participate in this exchange and deliver the final work/performance).